Plozel/Gaudi/README.md

 # Gaudi - Computational Framework for Analyzing Spatial Transcriptomics Data Through Community-Level Perspective

-This repository contains a computational framework, named Gaudi, I developed during my MSc thesis at the Technion, under the supervision of Dr. Dvir Aran.
-The framework is designed for analyzing spatial transcriptomics data at the cellular community level.
-It leverages machine learning models like graph neural networks, statistical tests, and self-supervised learning to provide insights into group-level phenomena such as cellular interactions and community dynamics.
+This repository contains a computational framework named Gaudi, which I developed as part of my MSc thesis at the Technion under the supervision of Dr. Dvir Aran.
+The framework is designed for efficient analysis of spatial transcriptomics data at the cellular community level.
+It leverages graph neural networks, statistical tests, and self-supervised learning to provide insights into group-level phenomena such as cellular interactions and community dynamics.

 ## Table of Contents